Ticking time bomb scenario

 The ticking time bomb scenario is a thought experiment that has been used in the ethics debate over whether interrogational torture can ever be justified.
 The scenario can be formulated as follows:

-Suppose that a person with knowledge of an imminent terrorist attack, that will kill many people, is in the hands of the authorities and that he will disclose the information needed to prevent the attack only if he is tortured.
+Suppose that a person with knowledge of an imminent terrorist attack that will kill many people is in the hands of the authorities, and he will disclose the information needed to prevent the attack only if he is tortured.
 Should he be tortured?

+It is usually planted as the assumption of a ticking time bomb that still has not exploded but will happen in a short period of time.
+If the terrorist who placed it is detained and is forced through torture to tell where he placed it, the bomb could be deactivated, thus saving many lives.

 Some consequentialists argue that nations, even those that legally disallow torture, can justify its use if they have a terrorist in custody who possesses critical knowledge, such as the location of a time bomb or a weapon of mass destruction that will soon explode and kill many people.

 Opponents to the argument usually begin by exposing certain assumptions that tend to be hidden by initial presentations of the scenario and tend to obscure the true costs of permitting torture in "real-life" scenarios—e.g., the assumption that the person is in fact a terrorist, whereas in real life there usually remains uncertainty about whether the person is in fact a terrorist and if they have useful information—and rely on legal, philosophical/moral, and empirical grounds to reaffirm the need for the absolute prohibition of torture.
 There is also uncertainty about the efficacy of interrogational torture, and much opposition to torture is based on the fact it is not effective rather than any moral issue, as well as how the decision to apply (or even allow) torture, whether or not an official process exists for doing so, might figure in the game theoretical payoff matrix of the hypothetical terrorist, or the problem framers.

 The ticking time bomb scenario is extremely rare in real life, but it is often cited as a reason for using torture.

 Background

 Philosopher Jeremy Bentham has been regarded as the "father" of the ticking time bomb argument.
 He wrote in his 1804 essay Means of extraction for extraordinary occasions:

-The 1936 Nazi propaganda film The Traitor by Karl Ritter also features a version of the time-bomb argument.

 The concept was popularized in the 1960s in the novel Les Centurions by Jean Lartéguy which is set during the Algerian war.
 The version in the novel has the following conditions: